sharetribe/flex-docs/src/docs/concepts-payments/how-payment-intents-work/index.md

 ```

 This data is only exposed to the customer in the transaction.
 The
-provider can not access neither the PaymentIntent ID nor the client
+provider can not access the PaymentIntent ID or the client secret.
-secret. // TODO CHECK IF THIS IS TRUE?

 #### Step 3: Transition the Sharetribe transaction further